Troubleshooting replication policies in CDP Public Cloud

 Can HBase replication policy performance be optimized when replicating HBase tables with several TB of data if the "Perform Initial Snapshot" option is chosen during HBase replication policy creation?

-Complete the following manual steps to optimize HBase replication policy performance when replicating several TB of HBase data if you choose the Perform Initial Snapshot option during HBase replication policy creation.
+Complete the following manual steps to optimize HBase replication policy performance when replicating several TB of HBase data if you choose the Perform Initial Snapshot option during the HBase replication policy creation process.

 Remedy